Major depressive episode: Therapy

-Psychotherapy, also known as talk therapy, counseling, or psychosocial therapy, is characterized by a patient talking about their condition and mental health issues with a trained therapist.
-Therapy alone has been proven to benefit people who are struggling with various mental illnesses.
-Different types of psychotherapy are used as a treatment for depression.
-These include cognitive behavioral therapy, interpersonal therapy, dialectical behavior therapy, acceptance and commitment therapy, and mindfulness techniques.
-Evidence shows that cognitive behavioral therapy can be as effective as medication in the treatment of a major depressive episode.
+Psychotherapy, also known as talk therapy, counseling, or psychosocial therapy, is characterized by a patient discussing their condition and mental health issues with a trained therapist.
+Therapy alone has been proven to benefit people struggling with various mental illnesses.
+Different types of psychotherapy are used as a treatment for depression, including cognitive behavioral therapy, interpersonal therapy, dialectical behavior therapy, acceptance and commitment therapy, and mindfulness techniques.
+Evidence shows that cognitive behavioral therapy can be as effective as medication in treating a major depressive episode.

-Psychotherapy may be the first treatment used for mild to moderate depression, especially when psychosocial stressors are playing a large role.
-Psychotherapy alone may not be as effective for more severe forms of depression, such as depression where there's a chemical imbalance in the brain.
+Psychotherapy may be the first treatment for mild to moderate depression, especially when psychosocial stressors play a large role.
+Psychotherapy alone may not be as effective for more severe forms of depression, such as depression with a chemical imbalance in the brain.

-Some of the main forms of psychotherapies used for the treatment of a major depressive episode, along with what makes them unique are included below:
+Some of the main forms of psychotherapy used for the treatment of a major depressive episode, along with what makes them unique, are included below: